Travel + Leisure Co. (TNL) stock: comparing current and last year EPS estimates - The Dwinnex

 Earnings Estimates

-As of right now, 7 analysts gave their recommendation on the stock of the company.
+The firm’s stock currently is rated by 7 analysts.
 On average, analysts expect EPS of $1.4 for the current quarter, with a high estimate of $1.49 and a low estimate of $1.3, while EPS last year was $1.27.
 The consensus estimate for the next quarter is $1.66, with high estimates of $1.75 and low estimates of $1.55.

 Analysts are recommending an EPS of between $5.69 and $4.74 for the fiscal current year, implying an average EPS of $5.39.
 EPS for the following year is $6.06, with 8 analysts recommending between $7.55 and $5.24.